After a multitude of tests, I came up with the best beginner road bike. If you’re in a hurry, my recommendation is the Schwinn Fastback AL Claris.

 The Claris R2000 shifters are the best you can find on a bike in this price range.
 On top of that, the cables route under the bar, accounting for a clean look and smooth shifts.

-The Imola features a lightweight aluminum frame that’s easy to maneuver and move around.
+The Imola features a lightweight aluminium frame that’s easy to maneuver and move around.

 The design is pretty versatile; you can convert it to a commuter bike if that’s your purpose of buying it.